 4. Tying with Aerial Data: We can combine the under-wharf 3D model with the above-deck drone data captured in the initial aerial survey.
 This integrated approach provides a comprehensive view of the entire wharf structure, both above and below the waterline.

 5. Asset Management and Reporting: Asset owners can retrospectively refer to the inspection data to create reports that highlight maintenance priorities and recommendations.
 This information can aid in informed decision-making for asset management and repair strategies.

-Trendspek's customisable fields allows asset owners to set templates to meet WSCAM criteria, from condition scaling to colour-coded outcomes.
-Learn more about how you can achieve WSCAM compliance with Trendspek.
+Trendspek's customisable fields also allow asset owners to set templates to meet WSCAM criteria, from condition scaling to colour-coded outcomes.